windwill/macroesg/README.md

 dsge_shocks.csv: distribution of soruces of risk

-Program: esg.R
+Program: /R_Notebook/esg.Rmd  It needs to be run in RStudio which provides a more interative interface than R itself.
+It also generates a html file to show the codes and outputs.

-# R Notebooks
+# R Scripts
-Both fundmapping.R and esg.R have their R notebook version in folder R_Notebook for better presentation.
-They need to be run in RStudio.
-However, the results can not replicate what is in the report due to different usage of RNG.
+Both fundmapping.R and esg.R are the script version of the R notebooks.
+In case you do not want to use RStudio, they can be run in R.

+You may need to change working directory in setwd("C:/dsge/r6/") with your own directory

 # Tips
 Sometimes after you finish a dynare program run, you need to wait a few minutes to kick off new runs as the program may crash.